 Statement of Accountability and Governance Practices.

 The Board has nine directors, all appointed by the Council of Governors.
 At least four of the directors, but no more than five, must be professional accountants to ensure the Board has directors with accounting expertise.
 At least two directors must have regulatory experience or regulatory/audit oversight experience.
-Although CPAB’s By-laws specify that directors are reappointed annually by the Council of Governors, CPAB has a policy that individual directors are appointed for a term of up to three years, and are eligible for reappointment, provided their total tenure does not exceed nine years (unless CPAB has recommended the extension of the appointment, limited to one, one-year term).
+Although CPAB’s By-laws specify that directors are reappointed annually by the Council of Governors, CPAB has a policy that individual directors are appointed for up to a maximum of nine years, subject to annual reappointment by the Council of Governors, unless CPAB has recommended the extension of the appointment, limited to one, one-year term.